 Parking tickets will be waived if staff or physicians get ticketed during work near VGH, Richmond Hospital and Lions Gate Hospital.
 Instructions will be provided to staff.

 BC Ferries has made significant changes to their route offerings and sailings; please check their website for more information.
-Passengers can now remain in their vehicles on enclosed lower decks.

 Travel by Aircraft